 For the year ended 28 February 2017 the Board consisted of three Directors, all of whom are non-executive.
 The Board ensures that it has the appropriate balance of skills, experience, length of service and knowledge of the Company amongst its Directors.
-Biographical information on the Directors is shown in the Directors' Information on page 34.
+Rick Abbott died on 3 March 2017.
+Jo Dixon was appointed to the Board as a non-executive Director on 1 April 2017.
+Biographical information on the current Directors is shown in the Directors' Information on page 34.